We have put together a series of FAQs to answer any questions you may have about studying and working on campus.

 What safety measures have been put in place by the University for returning to campus?

 The University is using a range of measures to ensure the University's campuses are safe places to work and study.
 This includes;

-- Lifts restricted to single traveller use only
+- lifts restricted to single traveler use only

 - CO2 monitors in naturally ventilated spaces to provide an indication of air quality